grafana/faro/docs/faro-performance-instrumentation/README.md

 ## Event properties and metrics

-Faro calculates the most important loading and rendering metrics alongside some other useful information and creates creates a `faro.performance.navigation` or `faro.performance.resource` respectively which contain that data.
+Faro calculates the most important loading and rendering metrics alongside some other useful information and creates a `faro.performance.navigation` or `faro.performance.resource` event which contains that data.

 !["Timestamp diagram listing faro specific navigation and resource timestamps in the order in which they are recorded for fetching and rendering of a document"](./faro-timestamp-diagram.png)